Posted on Jan 8, 2020

 Both parties to an acquisition need assurance that assets will be well-protected.
 Poor cybersecurity is a liability, and corporations seek to understand the scope and size of this potential liability.

 If you're looking to sell your company, you need to know what prospective buyers know.
 If your potential buyer is looking at your security rating, you need to know it, too.

-Since any company can access their security rating profile at no cost, your can review your security rating today.
-The SecurityScorecard security rating platform meets the specific security rating principles published in the Principles for Fair & Accurate Security Ratings.
+Since any company can access their security rating profile at no cost, you can review your cybersecurity rating today.
 Understand your security performance easily to protect your business from hackers.